How to drive safely and legally with OSA

 The exact regulations vary depending on whether or not you are a commercial driver.
 For complete DVLA guidelines, please see the link posted below.

 OSA is not the problem – tiredness is.

 You alone are responsible for deciding whether you are fit to drive.
 It doesn’t matter whether you suspect you may have sleep apnoea, were up all night with a new baby, or watching election results.

 If you are likely to be sleepy to the point where your driving could be impaired, you must not drive.
-If you do, you are breaking the law, and may invalidate your insurance.
-If your GP, your consultant, or any other medical professional tells you that you must not drive, you must not do so.
+If you do, you are breaking the law and may invalidate your insurance.
+If your GP, your consultant, or any other medical professional tells you that you must not drive, then you must NOT drive.

-If the Sleep Clinic diagnoses moderate or severe OSA with excessive sleepiness, you must not drive until your sleep clinic is satisfied that your CPAP or other treatment has your sleepiness under control.
-You then need to notify the DVLA in writing.
+If the Sleep Clinic diagnoses moderate or severe OSA with excessive sleepiness, you must not drive.
+Your sleep clinic must be satisfied that your CPAP or other treatment has your sleepiness under control.
+You must then notify the DVLA in writing.

-In short – not informing the DVLA about your OSA is far more likely to see your license being taken away than reporting it.
-Considering how easy it is to inform the DVLA of both your condition and your treatment, there is little reason to risk that happening.
+Not informing the DVLA about your OSA is far more likely to see your license being taken away than reporting it.
+Considering how easy it is to notify the DVLA of both your condition and your treatment, there is little reason to risk that happening.

 How OSA affects your driving insurance

-While many drivers are aware that the DVLA should be informed about their OSA diagnosis, informing insurance companies seems to be largely overlooked.
-However, it is also very important and failure to do so could invalidate your insurance.
-Do not fear though – informing your insurance company should make no difference in your coverage or your premium.
+While many drivers are aware that the DVLA should be notified about their OSA diagnosis informing their insurance companies seem to be largely overlooked.
+However, it is also very important to inform them, and failure to do so could invalidate your insurance.
+Do not fear though – telling your insurance company should make no difference in your coverage or your premium.

 If you are treated differently as a result of your OSA diagnosis, then they are breaking the Disability Discrimination Act 1995.
 If the DVLA considers you fit to drive and hold a license, then informing your insurer about your OSA should simply be a formality.